Assam Jobs : Tezpur University Recruitment 2025

-Applications are invited for recruitment of various project based positions or jobs in Tezpur University Assam.
+Applications are invited for recruitment of various project based positions or jobs in Tezpur University Assam in 2025.

-Tezpur University Assam is inviting applications from eligible candidates for recruitment to the posts or jobs of one (01) Junior Research Fellow in the DBT sponsored research project entitled “Xyloglucan remodelling enzymes as potential target for crop and biomass improvement” under the Principal Investigator of Dr. Sunita Kushwah, Assistant Professor, Department of Molecular
+Tezpur University Assam is inviting applications from eligible candidates for recruitment to the posts or jobs of one (01) Junior Research Fellow in the DBT (NER) sponsored research project entitled “Development of a Chitosan Based Biodegradable Thermoplastic Elastomer” under the Principal Investigator of Dr Dhrubajyoti Haloi, Associate Professor, Department of Applied

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!